mdn/content/files/en-us/web/javascript/reference/global_objects/set/index.md

 // (key and value are the same here) for (let [key, value] of mySet1.entries()) console.log(key)

-// convert Set object to an Array object, with <a href="/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/from">Array.from</a>
-const myArr = Array.from(mySet1) // [1, "some text", {"a": 1, "b": 2}, {"a": 1, "b": 2}]
+// convert Set object to an Array object, with Array.from const myArr = Array.from(mySet1) // [1, "some text", {"a": 1, "b": 2}, {"a": 1, "b": 2}]

 // the following will also work if run in an HTML document